 The first settlement in the region emerged just east of the creek, adjacent to a military trail that served as the first travel route between present day Sanford and Tampa.
 At first, the settlement, also called Shingle Creek, was home only to the sawmill where the shingles were made.
 But growth was inevitable.
 The first trading post was built at a low water crossing point just steps away from where Rosen Shingle Creek sits today, and, over the course the next few decades, a thriving community emerged with active commerce along the lush, cypress-lined banks.
 When the Shingle Creek settlement peaked in the early 1900s, it included a train depot and general store, as well as the first church and post office in Osceola County.

-Anxious to learn more about the harsh life of Central Florida’s early pioneers, Rosen picked up Patrick D. Smith’s novel, A Land Remembered.
+Anxious to learn more about the harsh life of Central Florida’s early pioneers, Rosen picked up the late Patrick D. Smith’s novel, A Land Remembered.
 The book made a deep impression on Rosen.